Azure/fta-customerfacingapps/ecommerce/doc/README.md

   * Cognitive Services
   * Traffic Manager
 * When choosing names for your resources, try to follow a **standard naming pattern**, e.g. by following the [naming conventions documented on the Azure Architecture Center](https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions)
-  * To make it easier, we'll provide suggestions that are based on a naming prefix of your choosing, referred to as `<prefix>` from this point onwards
+  * To make it easier, we'll provide suggestions based on a naming prefix of your choosing, referred to as `<prefix>` from this point onwards
   * To ensure that your deployment does not conflict with other Azure customers, use a prefix that is unique to your organization
   * To ensure that your chosen prefix can be used for all resource types, use a relatively short name consisting only of lowercase letters (no digits, no other special characters) e.g. `contoso`
 * Choose an **Azure region** to host your deployment